intelligentgolf/karma-nodewebkit-launcher/README.md

     npm install git://github.com/intelligentgolf/karma-nodewebkit-launcher.git --save-dev

-At the moment, this plugin is not registered with npm, so you use the GitHub URL.
+At the moment, this plugin is not registered with npm, so you must use the GitHub URL.

 ## Configuration